Importance of THEA

 The score reports are also sent to a list of universities/colleges that are identified by the candidates during the test registration process.

-Thus far, we have reviewed certain primary aspects of the THEA tests.
-For additional details on test registration, test centers and dates, test preparation resources etc., you may visit the official THEA website - www.thea.nesinc.com.
+Thus far, we have reviewed certain primary aspects of this test.
+For additional details on test registration, test centers and dates, test preparation resources etc., you may visit the official website - www.thea.nesinc.com.